by Luke Wayne

 "Or have you not read in the Law, that on the Sabbath the priests in the temple break the Sabbath and are innocent?
 But I say to you that something greater than the temple is here," (Matthew 12:5-6).

 The Temple was great because it represented the presence of God.
 While God fills the universe and is enthroned in the heavens, God was also uniquely present in the Holy place.
-For this reason, the priests labor on worship, sacrifices, and upkeep of the temple was permitted even on Sabbath days.
+For this reason, the priests labor of worship, sacrifices, and upkeep of the temple was permitted even on Sabbath days.
 Jesus claimed that if the presence of God in the Holy of Holies and His name upon that place justified certain work on the Sabbath, then the presence of the Son of Man justified it even more!
 Jesus was greater than the Holy of Holies, the place of God's personal presence where only the priests could enter.
+The Son of Man is the Lord of the Sabbath and is greater than the temple!
 Jesus was not claiming to be the Father.
-He was, again, not claiming to exhaust all that God is.
-He was, however, claiming to be the personal presence of God.
+He is careful in His words.
+He was, however, claiming to be the personal presence of God!

 The Name and the Prophets